GuitarML/NeuralPi/README.md

 4. NeuralPi VST3 plugin

 ![app](https://github.com/GuitarML/NeuralPi/blob/main/resources/neuralpi_pic.jpg)
-<br>This is the normal VST3 plugin, which can be compiled for Windows/Mac/Linux using JUCE.
-It includes a model import feature, dropdown menu, and gain/level controls.
-The plugin compiled for Elk Audio OS is headless, meaning there is no GUI.
+<br>This is the normal plugin, available for Windows (Standalone, VST3) and Mac (Standalone, AU, VST3)

 ## Installing the plugin

-For the cross-compiled Raspberry Pi / Elk Audio OS compatible VST3 plugin, download [here](https://github.com/GuitarML/NeuralPi/releases/tag/v1.0).
+See the Release page for the cross-compiled Raspberry Pi / Elk Audio OS compatible VST3 plugin and Win/Mac installers.

 WARNING: The audio output of the NeuralPi is at line level.
 Guitar amplifiers expect a low level electric guitar signal (instrument level).
 When using the NeuralPi with a guitar amp, start with the master volume at 0 and SLOWLY increase from there.